pedroastf/adp-entrance/README.md

 ## Instalation

-Run npm i to install all required packages and then npm start to run the test.
+Run npm i to install all required packages and then npm start to run.

 ## Requirements